learn-co-curriculum/dsc-basic-time-series-models-lab/README.md

 Remember from the lecture that the Random Walk Model:

 - Has no specified mean or variance
-- Has a strong depencence over time
+- Has a strong dependence over time

 Mathematically, this can be written as: